 ABOUT THE LONG ISLAND COUNCIL OF CHURCHES

 The Long Island Council of Churches (LICC) is the coordinating body for the ecumenical work of churches throughout Nassau and Suffolk counties.
-For over three and one-half decades, the LICC has been an effective center for the coordination, referral and assistance for low-to-moderate income Long Islanders.
+For over five decades, the LICC has been an effective center for the coordination, referral and assistance for low-to-moderate income Long Islanders.
 Through the Council's extensive network of social support resources and its ability to mobilize the volunteer and advocacy efforts of nearly 800 faith communities, LICC is uniquely qualified to respond to the emergency needs of the least fortunate throughout our region.
-The LICC serves more than 43,700 individuals and families in crisis annually through its Emergency Food and Family Support Programs.
+The LICC serves more than 66,700 individuals and families in crisis annually through its Emergency Food and Family Support Programs.

 We also address the causes of hunger and poverty through a variety of advocacy efforts.
 For example, we advocate for access to adequate health insurance, raising the minimum wage, affordable housing, and other issues that will help to decrease hunger.
 Emergency Food, Family Support and Advocacy Programs are ways we alleviate hunger, homelessness and poverty to help our guests achieve self-sufficiency.